N-ickJones/ProxyTool/ReadMe.md

 	See Docker Docs on the requirements for docker and docker-compose

 ### Compiling the containers and images
-	# From within the directory with the docker-compose.yml
+	# From within the directory with the docker-compose.yml <- make sure nginx is uncommented
 	# Note: the build will take a while
 	docker-compose build
 	docker-compose up